verivital/slsf_randgen/slsf/update_matlab.md

 ## Configure host machine to use the new Matlab

- - Open terminal and enter following commands:
+Open terminal and enter following commands:

     sudo su # Will ask for password mkdir /media/mlnew
     echo "/dev/sdb /media/mlnew auto auto,user,exec 0 0" >> /etc/fstab
     exit

+Next:

 - Make sure you entered exit so that you are no logner superuser.
 - Open `~/.zshrc` file in some text editor (e.g. `gedit ~/.zshrc`)
 - Comment-out this line: (i.e. by putting `#` before it)

     # export PATH=$PATH:/$CSMITH_PATH/src:/home/cyfuzz/installations/matlab/bin

- - Enter this line:
+Enter this line:

     export PATH=$PATH:/$CSMITH_PATH/src:/media/mlnew/r2017a/bin